Public holidays in Taiwan

 New Year's fireworks around Taipei 101.

-The following are considered holidays in Taiwan.
+The following are considered public holidays in Taiwan.
 Some are official holidays, and some are not.

 History

 In 2016, the Tsai Ing-wen government removed seven public holidays.
 The holidays were removed due to a political compromise arising from a campaign promise Tsai made while running for president that committed her government to providing two days off per week for all workers.

 When implementing the change, the government faced opposition from various interests including businesses, and a compromise was reached to provide two days off per week and remove seven paid public holidays.